 Secret recordings - can they be used in the Family Court?

-Family law solicitor, Rachel Lim, shines a light on the murky issue of covert recordings being used in Family Court proceedings.
+Family Solicitor Fiona Davidson shines a light on the murky issue of covert recordings being used in Family Court proceedings.

 It is an increasingly common scenario for family lawyers.
 A client explains that they have a number of secret recordings of their ex-partner, their children or even a social worker.
 How does the court deal with this issue?

-The Transparency Project’s ‘Parents recording social worker- a guidance note for parents and professionals (December 2015)’ summarises the law as follows:-
+The Transparency Project’s report: ‘Parents recording social worker- a guidance note for parents and professionals (December 2015)’ summarises the law as follows:

 “CAN A RECORDING MADE BY A PARENT BE RELIED ON IN COURT?